Who is a TFSA best suited for?

 Yes.
-You can open more than one TFSA but, the total contributions to all your TFSA accounts cannot be more than your maximum contribution room for that year plus any carry forward room.
+You can open more than one TFSA, but the total contributions to all your TFSA accounts cannot be more than your maximum contribution room for that year plus any carry forward contribution room.

-For example, your maximum contribution limit for 2009 will be $5,000, therefore you can open one TFSA to which you contribute $3,000 and another TFSA to which you contribute $2,000, so your total combined TFSA contributions equals the maximum of $5,000.
+For example, your maximum contribution limit for 2019 is $6,000, therefore you can open one TFSA to which you contribute $4,000 and another TFSA to which you contribute $2,000, so your total combined TFSA contributions equals the maximum of $6,000.